 Currently, Troy is making efforts to restore the downtown area and bring shops back to the area.
-Troy is working hard to bring in high end restaurants, popular bars, and expand it’s list of musical venues in hopes of making Troy one of the Capital Districts most popular places Troy has also been the scene of many films, movies that you can get vintage movie posters to hang in your Troy, NY home or office.
-A cool way to spotlight Troy
+Troy is working hard to bring in high end restaurants, popular bars, and expand it’s list of musical venues in hopes of making Troy one of the Capital Districts most popular places Troy has also been the scene of many films.

 During the War of 1812 army forces were led by Stephen Van Rensselaer of Troy.
 A local butcher and meat-packer named Samuel Wilson supplied the military with meat.
 He apparently obtained a contract to supply beef to the Army and according to local legend packages and barrels were stamped “US” and many translated the initials to stand for “Uncle Sam” referring to Samuel Wilson.
 Troy is recognized as being the historical home of Uncle Same (Samuel Wilson).
 He died in 1854 and his body was buried in Troy’s own Oakwood cemetery.